00labs/huma-monorepo/0_doc/Huma Protocol Technical Design.md

 ### Interaction between Components

-Income Portfolio works relatively independently.
+Income Portfolio is a fundamental infrastructure.
 Following the << IPA Developer Guide >>, developers can submit IPAs for approval.
 Once an IPA is approved by Huma DAO, it is available for Evaluation Agen developers to consume.
+It does not depend on other components in Huma Protocol, but does interact with many other protocols, Web 2 and Web3 sources.

-Auro works fairly independently as well.
+Auro is another fundamental infrastructure.
 It acts on events emitted by Huma and other protocols and makes decisions on one’s credit worthiness.
+This will be a fcous in our V2 protocol.

 Evaluation Agent (EA) makes underwriting decisions using signals from Income Portfolio and Auro.
-It leverages input from the Income Portfolio and Auro.
 It also factors in receivables that are available in different use cases in the models.
 Similar to the IPA platform, the EA platform is open to various entrepreneurs and developers.
 They can build powerful underwriting engines for specific use cases and launch with different liquidity pools.

 Huma Lending Protocol interacts with the liquidity providers and the borrowers in a similar way as other DeFi protocols.
 The borrowers interact with Huma DApp or a partner’s DApp via Huma SDK to submit credit requests, drawdown, and payback.
-There are two differences from today’s common DeFi protocols.
-First, the borrowers will leverage many forms of receivables instead of the collaterals.
-Secondly, the DApp will talk to the Evaluation Agent to get the credit request approved instead of interacting with the contract directly.
-Since the Evaluation Agent is designed to make real-time decisions, there is very little difference to the end users.
+What differentiates Huma from many other protocols is its creative way of leverageing income, credit trustworthiness and receivable signals to underwrite a lot of use cases that are not poissbile today.

 ## Huma Lending Protocol

-Huma Lending Protocol offers a great level of flexibility as it strives to support a wide range of use cases, including credit line and receivable factoring (please refer to Appendix A for introduction about credit line and receivable factoring).
-In this section, we will first look at the overall contract architecture, then look at Fee Manager to examine how Huma is able to or be extended to support various use cases, followed by risk management, security, upgradability, gas, and contract size management.
+Since Huma strives to support a wide range of use cases, including credit line and receivable factoring (please refer to Appendix A for introduction about credit line and receivable factoring), we put a lot of focus on flexbility and extensibility when designing Huma Lending protocol.
+In this section, we will first look at the overall contract architecture and the critical Fee Manager to examine how Huma is able to or be extended to support various use cases, followed by risk management, security, upgradability, gas, and contract size management.

 ### Contract Architecture

 ![drawing](./images/technical-design/contract_architecture.png)

-Huma Distribution Token (HDT) is used to track LPs’ deposits and ownership of the pool.
+Huma Distribution Token (HDT) is used to track LPs’ deposits and ownership of the pool, similar to the distribution token design in most of the popular protocols.

 At the core of the protocol are the pool contracts:

-- Interface IPool defines some pool administrative functions.
+- Interface IPool defines pool administrative functions.
 - Interface ILiquidityProvidrer defines functions for liquidity providers, from deposit to withdrawal.
 - Interface ICredit defines the borrowing functions, from drawdown, payback, to default.
 - Interface IReceivable defines the special functions related to receivables.